quantsingularity/RiskOptimizer/mobile-frontend/README.md

 - Optimized network usage and offline capabilities
 - Battery usage considerations for background operations

-## Contribution Guidelines

-When contributing to the Mobile Frontend, please follow these guidelines:

-1. Adhere to the established code style and architecture patterns.
-2. Write comprehensive tests for all new functionality.
-3. Ensure cross-platform compatibility for all features.
-4. Optimize for both performance and user experience.
-5. Document any complex logic or non-obvious implementations.
-6. Consider accessibility implications of UI changes.

 ## Dependencies

 The Mobile Frontend relies on several key dependencies: